Search for the radiative leptonic decay $D^+\to\gamma e^+\nu_e$ using Deep Learning: Initial data analysis

 \section{Initial data analysis}

-~ Taking advantage of the $D^+D^-$ pair production in $e^+e^-$ annihilation at $\sqrt{s}=3.773$ GeV, we employ a double-tag (DT) analysis method~\cite{MARK-III:1985hbd} to constrain the kinematics of $D^+\to\gamma e^+\nu_e$ and suppress non-$D^+D^-$ backgrounds.
-The $D^-$ meson is firstly reconstructed through six specific hadronic decay modes, $K^+\pi^-\pi^-$, $K^+\pi^-\pi^-\pi^0$, $K^0_S\pi^-$, $K^0_S\pi^-\pi^0$, $K^0_S\pi^+\pi^-\pi^-$ and $K^+K^-\pi^-$.
-Here, $K^0_S$ is reconstructed with a $\pi^+\pi^-$ pair and $\pi^0$ is reconstructed from two photons.
+~ Taking advantage of the $D^+D^-$ pair production in $e^+e^-$ annihilation at $\sqrt{s}=3.773$ GeV, we employed a double-tag (DT) analysis method~\cite{MARK-III:1985hbd} to constrain the kinematics of $D^+\to\gamma e^+\nu_e$ and suppress non-$D^+D^-$ backgrounds.
+The $D^-$ meson was firstly reconstructed through six specific hadronic decay modes, $K^+\pi^-\pi^-$, $K^+\pi^-\pi^-\pi^0$, $K^0_S\pi^-$, $K^0_S\pi^-\pi^0$, $K^0_S\pi^+\pi^-\pi^-$ and $K^+K^-\pi^-$.
+Here, $K^0_S$ was reconstructed with a $\pi^+\pi^-$ pair, and $\pi^0$ was reconstructed from two photons.
 These decay modes are referred to as tag modes, and the selected events are called single-tag (ST) events.
-In the presence of ST $D^-$ meson, the signal decay $D^+\to \gamma e^+\nu_e$ is then searched for in its recoil system, with selected events referred to as DT events.
-The BF of the signal decay is determined by \begin{linenomath*}
+In the presence of ST $D^-$ meson, the signal decay $D^+\to \gamma e^+\nu_e$ was searched for within its recoil system, with selected events referred to as DT events.
+The BF of the signal decay was determined from \begin{linenomath*}